Saidat23/devops.pbl/project2.md

 ![Screenshot 2023-07-05 220552](https://github.com/Saidat23/devops.pbl/assets/138054715/caf4a99a-d517-43cb-b4e3-7737062433c7)

 ## INSTALLING MYSQ

-  MySQL is a popular relational database management system used within PHP environments to store and manage data for your site.
+With the web server up and running, next is to install a Database Management System (DBMS).
+MySQL is a popular relational database management system used within PHP environments to store and manage data for sites.
 "sudo apt install mysql-server" command is used to acquire and install the software.
-"sudo mysql" command is used to connect to the MySQL server as the administrative database user root.
+When the installation is finished, log in to the MySQL console by typing "sudo mysql" command which is used to connect to the MySQL server as the administrative database user root.
  Output will look like this:

 ![mysql installed](https://github.com/Saidat23/devops.pbl/assets/138054715/36144c9f-6490-445b-ac37-6f6301b51f92)